text.skipToContent text.skipToNavigation

 For continual improvement and to ensure our business and supply chain is free from slavery and human trafficking, we commit to the following future steps.

-Factory Audits – we will continue to work with both third-party auditors and the Hong Kong ADDO team to conduct ethical audits on our direct manufacturing facilities in China.
+Factory Audits – We will continue to work with both third-party auditors and our Hong Kong ADDO team to conduct ethical audits on our direct manufacturing facilities in China.
+We will also visit a selection of our suppliers to carry out our own audits during the 1st half of 2024.

 We will continue monitoring our policies and setting KPIs for the business to ensure we achieve our objectives.